conda-incubator/conda-store/docusaurus-docs/conda-store/references/auth.md

 }
 ```

-Additionally, the role `editor` can be used, which is an alias for `developer`.
+Additionally, the role `developer` is supported, which is a legacy alias of
+`editor`.
+The name `editor` is preferred.

 Let's go through a few examples to make this more concrete and assume
 the default configuration of conda-store.